Reinventing U.S. Advanced Manufacturing: A Review of the Advanced Manufacturing Partnership 2.0 Report

 How can federal policies can accelerate the market adoption of advanced energy efficiency and low- or non-polluting energy technologies?

-How can jobs, workers, and education and training programs in the U.S. be better aligned to support the middle-skill workforce?
+How can jobs, workers, education and training programs in the U.S. be better aligned to support the skilled technical workforce?

 Best Practice in National Innovation Programs for Flexible Electronics

 What steps might the U.S. consider to develop a competitive flexible electronics industry?

 Capitalizing on Science, Technology, and Innovation: An Assessment of the Small Business Innovation

 Research Program - Phase II

 In this second phase of the review of the Small Business Innovation Research Program (SBIR), an ad hoc committee will measure the program's progress against its legislative goals.